How Much Do Franchise Owners Make?

 Overall, there’s no one-size-fits-all answer to this question.

 If you Google this question, you’ll receive a wide range of answers from $50,000/year to $300,000+.

-The reality is the brand you choose to own and operate makes the biggest difference and not only that – but how many locations do you plan to own?
+The reality is that the brand you choose to own and operate makes the biggest difference, and not only that — but how many locations do you plan to own?

-Regardless of the franchise, owning 1 location offers a relatively low earning potential.
-Said another way, you’re not going to get rich owning just 1 franchise.
+Regardless of the franchise, owning one location offers a relatively low earning potential.
+Said another way, you’re not going to get rich owning just one franchise.

 While there are a few exceptions to this, the vast majority of the 4,000+ franchises out there will not make you wealthy with a single location.

 All the wealthy franchise owners I’ve met are multi-location owners of franchise brands, typically emerging franchises.

 You can listen to my various podcast conversations with multi-unit owners if you’d like to hear their experiences directly.